Best Ammo for Smith and Wesson M&P 9mm Shield

 Though they're more expensive than your typical target ammo, you'll feel much more comfortable practicing with these rounds because they cost much less than other self-defense loads.

-Winchester USA Ready Defense 124 Grain JHP 9mm + P Ammo is for the concealed carrier who needs a little more thump in their life.
+Winchester USA Ready Defense 124 Grain JHP 9mm + P ammo is for the concealed carrier who needs a little more thump in their life.

-These rounds are reasonably priced, fast, and have excellent knockdown power, thanks to them being loaded hotter than traditional defense rounds.
+These rounds are reasonably priced, fast, and have excellent knockdown power, thanks to their being loaded hotter than traditional defense rounds.
+This means they'll have more recoil, but not so much that an average adult can't manage it.

 Best Target Ammo for the 9mm M&P Shield